Senior Loan Officer Opinion Survey on Bank Lending Practices

 Estimate of Cost to the Federal Reserve System

-8. Actual burden underlying the average two hour response rate varies considerably not only from survey to survey, depending on the number and nature of the questions, but also among respondents for any one survey.
+12. Actual burden underlying the average two-hour response rate varies considerably not only from survey to survey, depending on the number and nature of the questions, but also among respondents for any one survey.
 Return to text

-10. Total cost to the public was estimated using the following formula: percent of staff time, multiplied by annual burden hours, multiplied by hourly rates (30% Office & Administrative Support at $18, 45% Financial Managers at $69, 15% Lawyers at $68, and 10% Chief Executives at $94).
-Hourly rates for each occupational group are the (rounded) mean hourly wages from the Bureau of Labor and Statistics (BLS), Occupational Employment and Wages May 2017, published March 30, 2018, www.bls.gov/news.release/ocwage.t01.htm.
-Occupations are defined using the BLS Occupational Classification System, www.bls.gov/soc/.
+14. Total cost to the responding public is estimated using the following formula: total burden hours, multiplied by the cost of staffing, where the cost of staffing is calculated as a percent of time for each occupational group multiplied by the group's hourly rate and then summed (30% Office & Administrative Support at $23, 45% Financial Managers at $84, 15% Lawyers at $85, and 10% Chief Executives at $124).
+Hourly rates for each occupational group are the (rounded) mean hourly wages from the Bureau of Labor Statistics (BLS), Occupational Employment and Wages, May 2023, published April 3, 2024, https://www.bls.gov/news.release/ocwage.t01.htm.
+Occupations are defined using the BLS Standard Occupational Classification System, https://www.bls.gov/soc/.
 Return to text